samcartersmith/cds/docs/website.md

 ## Adding content other than component docs

-The categories we currently have were purposfally organized in this way and we want to be more purposeful of any changes to this organization moving forward.
+The categories we currently have were purposefully organized in this way and we want to be more purposeful of any changes to this organization moving forward.

 Please do not add new categories/re-organize the main sections without talking with leads first.